homielab.github.io

 MountMate screenshot showing the app interface

-Performance impact is essentially zero.
-The app uses minimal memory and CPU, exactly what you’d expect from a native Swift application with such a focused purpose.
-It launches instantly and responds immediately to clicks.
+MountMate runs entirely offline with no tracking or file access—just drive mounting management through standard system calls.
+Performance impact is essentially zero, with minimal memory and CPU usage expected from a native Swift application with focused purpose.
+The app launches instantly and responds immediately to user interaction.

 Related Apps